What type of work have you done?

 My mother forced me and my sisters to pray and go to church.
 I never could sit still or feel the power of what I was supposed to feel.
 I think I was seven and in church brainwashing school when the Sunday school teacher cut up some bananas and apples and claimed that the seeds were put in the fruit by god.
 I just looked at her and knew she was delusional.
 I planned escape early on.

 I broke free from the religious madness when I was in my teens.
-I remain unscathed from the church experiences but continue with traumatizing nightmares from the alternative anti-science navel gazers.
+I remain unscathed from those early church experiences, but continue to have traumatizing nightmares from the alternative anti-science navel gazers.